Assignments are the most common and widely-used exercise on Satchel One. It's a simple homework that can be handed in online or in class.

 Set an Assignment

-To begin, click Set Homework from the menu on the left and select Create Assignment.
+To begin, click + Create task from the menu on the left and select Assignment.
 You will then be taken to a form where you will fill in some general information about the test.

 First, enter the title for the task.
 This will appear on the public calendar, as well as the students' personal calendars and To-Do List.